stride3d/stride-community-toolkit/docs/index.md

 ## 👋 Introduction

-The [Stride Community Toolkit](https://github.com/stride3d/stride-community-toolkit) is a comprehensive set of helpers and extensions designed to enhance your experience with the [Stride Game Engine](https://www.stride3d.net/).
-It simplifies and exemplifies routine development tasks 🛠️, enabling you to build applications for Stride using .NET with ease 🎉.
+The [Stride Community Toolkit](https://github.com/stride3d/stride-community-toolkit) is a comprehensive set of C# helpers and [extensions](manual/entity-extensions/index.md) designed to enhance your experience with the [Stride Game Engine](https://www.stride3d.net/).
+It simplifies and exemplifies routine development tasks 🛠️, enabling you to build applications for Stride using **.NET 8** with ease 🎉.

 ## 🔧 Installation